For a personally and financially rewarding career, one of the best master’s in educational leadership can be the perfect stepping stone.

 For more than 90 years, Brooklyn College has been educating students, with a total enrollment of nearly 18,000.
 Between them, the student body represents over 140 nations and speaks more than 90 languages.
 Students can choose from more than 175 undergraduate and graduate degrees, certificates, and advanced certificates.

 This master’s degree in educational leadership leads to eligibility for the School Building Leader Certification within the state of New York.
-To apply for this certification, you will need to demonstrate at least three years experience of working full-time in the classroom or within pupil personnel services.
+To apply for this certification, you will need to demonstrate at least three years of experience working full-time in the classroom or within pupil personnel services.

 While studying in this program, you’ll learn how to identify key principles driving curriculum design and apply the knowledge in the creation of your own materials.
 You’ll study financial and budget data, learn about effective leadership techniques, and understand how to observe and assess teachers while they teach.